 The story of the Carapelli family is one that resonated with us.
 Similar to our own story at Superman Cooks, Casa Oleria Carapelli began when Cesira Nuti and Costantino Carapelli fell in love.
 They built their business on a shared passion for Italian culture, art, and fine cuisine.
 This is a true recipe for success, if we have ever heard one.
 No wonder this olive oil is so beautifully balanced.

-Keith’s unique and exquisite Hot Pickled Pepper Focaccia is dish bursting with garden fresh flavor and texture, relying a great deal on distinct quality flavors of Carapelli Unfiltered Organic Extra Virgin Olive Oil.
-Our garden lives on in the unique taste of this focaccia, as Keith used some of his famous pickled peppers to give this recipe an extra kick.
+Keith’s unique and exquisite Hot Pickled Pepper Focaccia is dish bursting with garden fresh flavor and texture.
+It relies a great deal on distinct quality flavors of Carapelli Unfiltered Organic Extra Virgin Olive Oil.
+Our garden lives on in the unique taste of this focaccia.
+Keith used some of his famous pickled peppers to give this recipe an extra kick.
 One piece is just not enough, (especially warm right out of the oven and dipped in more olive oil).
+Serve it on its own or with some Quick & Easy Meatballs.
 This is a true masterpiece crafted with love.
-I was selected for this opportunity as a member of CLEVER and the content and opinions expressed here are all my own.

 - 1 package active dry yeast

 - 1 tbsp sugar

 - 2 Tbsp and ½ C Carapelli Unfiltered Olive Oil

 - 5 C flour, plus extra for kneading

 - 2 Tbsp fresh rosemary, chopped